lmolinario/ML_Sec_project/README.md

 	https://colab.research.google.com/github/lmolinario/ML_Sec_project/blob/main/pyenv310_COLAB.ipynb
 	and then run the notebook

-## Project goal
+## **Project goal**
-The goal of this project is to re-evaluate 5 RobustBench models using another attack algorithm (e.g., FMN) and identify samples for which one attack succeeds while the other fails.
-In other words, we aim to compare the effectiveness of different attacks against robust models, to analyze in which cases one type of attack is effective while another fails, thus contributing to a deeper understanding of the robustness of models and attack algorithms. scrivi un codice python per identificare i campioni per i quali un attacco funziona e l'altro no. Spiegare i risultati, ovvero fornire alcune motivazioni sul perché uno degli attacchi non ha funzionato correttamente, mentre l'altro sì.
+TThe goal of this project is to re-evaluate 5 RobustBench models using another attack algorithm (e.g., FMN) and identify samples for which one attack succeeds while the other fails.
+In other words, we aim to compare the effectiveness of different attacks against robust models, to analyze in which cases one type of attack is effective while another fails, thus contributing to a deeper understanding of the robustness of models and attack algorithms.

-## Solution Design
+## **Solution Design**
 To re-evaluate the FNM model, we use as a basis for comparison the results of "AutoAttack - Robustbench" calculated on the same epsilon (in this case epsilon = 8/255 with "L-inf" norm) and we take into account the samples that successfully perturb the image with epsilon < 8/255.

-#### Attack algorithm
+### **Attack algorithm**
-As indicated in our project I took as a reference the FMN attack, also known as FGSM (Fast Gradient Sign Method), which is one of the most common attacks against neural networks.
+As indicated in our project I took as a reference the **FMN attack**, also known as FGSM (Fast Gradient Sign Method), which is one of the most common attacks against neural networks.
 The basic idea of this attack is to calculate the gradient of the model with respect to the input image and add a perturbation in the direction of the gradient to maximize the loss.
 This type of attack can be implemented as follows:

 ![δ=ϵ⋅sign(∇xJ(θ,x,y))](misc/Formula FMN.png)